THE NEW TEACHERS

 The Sophists were itinerant teachers, primarily of rhetoric but also of other subjects.
 Many came to Athens from other cities as part of political embassies (whose function was to negotiate on behalf of their home cities).
 Athens had become rich and powerful, and the sons of the aristocracy realized that in the law courts and elsewhere, the traditional education was no match for the ability in rhetorical persuasion the Sophists possessed and taught for a fee.

-It is hard not to hear it as the pitch of a snake oil salesman, but Socrates is polite.
+It is easy to hear this as the pitch of a snake oil salesman, but Socrates is polite.
 He explains to Protagoras that the student of painting will get better at painting and others similarly and that Protagoras should say what he does for his students that makes them "better men."

 In reply to Socrates, Protagoras explains that he teaches "good judgement, showing [his studens] how best to order [their] own home[s]; and in the affairs of the city, showing how [they] may have the most influence in political debate and negotiating" (Protagoras 318e).